 3.2.
 When a Crefovi Entity engages the services of a data processor to process European Personal Data on its behalf and the data processor is a third party, the Crefovi Entity will select a data processor that provides appropriate assurances as to the level of security it will employ in respect of the European Personal Data to be processed.
 The Crefovi Entity will ensure that a contract is entered into with third party data processors, which addresses relevant requirements of applicable EU Privacy Laws.

 3.3.
-Where the Crefovi Entity is established in the EEA or the UK, and engages a third party data processor established outside the EEA to process European Personal Data on its behalf, the Crefovi Entity will either:
+Where the Crefovi Entity is established in the EEA or the UK, and engages a third party data processor established outside the EEA or the UK, to process European Personal Data on its behalf, the Crefovi Entity will either:

 (a) ensure that a contract is in place with the data processor substantially in the form of, or incorporating the terms of, the Model Clauses for data processors (subject to any amendments that may be permitted by Applicable EU Privacy Laws); or

 (b) ensure that other suitable protections are in place, in accordance with Applicable EU Privacy Laws, to safeguard the European Personal Data.

 3.4.
 If a Crefovi Entity (acting as a data controller) transfers European Personal Data to a third party controller outside the firm, the Crefovi Entity will ensure that such transfers are carried out in accordance with the requirements of applicable EU Privacy Laws.
 Where required by applicable EU Privacy Laws, or where otherwise permitted by applicable EU Privacy Laws, and considered appropriate, the Crefovi Entity will put in place safeguards to protect the European Personal Data and the rights of individuals.
 Such safeguards may take the form of a contract, either in the form of the Model Clauses for controller to controller transfers, or in another form which will provide an adequate level of protection.